stevenrjanssens/dfreproject/README.md

 output_hdu.writeto('reprojected_image.fits', overwrite=True)
 ```

-The arguments for `calculate_reprojection` are the same as for the standard reprojection options in the reproject package such as `reproject_interp`, `reproject_adaptive`, or `reproject_exact`.
+The arguments for `calculate_reprojection` are the same as for the standard reprojection options in the reproject package
+such as `reproject_interp`, `reproject_adaptive`, or `reproject_exact`.
-Therefore, it can be directly swapped for one of these by simply importing it with `from dfreproject import calculate_reprojection` and then using `calculate_reproject` instead of `reproject_interp`.
+Therefore, it can be directly swapped for one of these by simply importing it with `from dfreproject import calculate_reprojection`
+and then using `calculate_reproject` instead of `reproject_interp`.
-The default flux conservation includes changes in pixel's shape and most closely resembles `reproject_adapt` in `reproject`.
-By setting `conserve_flux=False`, the flux calculations most closely mimics those of `reproject_interp`.
+The default flux conservation (`compute_jacobian=True`) includes changes in pixel's shape and most closely resembles
+`reproject_adapt` in `reproject`.
+By setting `compute_jacobian=False`,
+the flux calculations most closely mimics those of `reproject_interp`.